-In humans, the inner clock (or circadian rhythm) optimizes bodily functions, such as temperature, metabolism, and hormonal functions, based on the time of the day.
-When working correctly, your inner clock makes you sleepy when it’s time to go to bed in the nighttime and make you feel more alert during the days.
-Melatonin (“the hormone of darkness”) is the hormone, especially in charge of the timing of falling asleep, and circadian rhythm is heavily controlling its secretion.
-Melatonin starts to secrete in the nighttime when the day gets darker, and its message to the body is clear: it is night, time to go to sleep.
-The amount of melatonin decreases during the night, and the secretion stops entirely in the morning before it’s time to get up.
+In humans, the internal clock (or circadian rhythm) optimizes bodily functions, such as body temperature, metabolism, and hormonal processes, based on the time of the day.
+When working correctly, your inner clock makes you sleepy when it’s time to go to bed in the nighttime and increases your alertness and performance during the day.
+Melatonin (“the hormone of darkness”) is the hormone, primarily in charge of the time we fall asleep.
+The circadian rhythm is heavily controlling its secretion.
+Melatonin starts to secrete in the nighttime when the day gets darker, and its message to the body is clear: the night is coming, time to go to sleep.
+The amount of melatonin decreases during the night, and the secretion stops entirely in the morning before waking up.
+This time the message is, correspondingly: the sun is rising, time to get up.

-The 24-hour cycle is determined by genetics.
-However, it needs outside help to stay in check, and the most important external factor is light.
-The human body works in its best when the inner clock is in sync with the outside environment.
-That’s why it is highly essential to, for example, get as much light as possible to your mornings, and to avoid artificial lighting and dim the lights before bedtime.
+Our genetics determines the length of the 24-hour cycle.
+However, it needs outside help to stay aligned with the outside world.
+The most important external pacemaker for the internal clock is light.
+The human body works in its best when the inner clock is in sync with the day-night rhythm in the environment.
+That’s why it is highly essential to get as much light as possible in the morning and equally important to avoid artificial lighting in the evening and dim the lights several hours before bedtime.

 Borbély, A. A., Daan, S., Wirz-Justice, A., & Deboer, T. (2016).
 The two-process model of sleep regulation: A reappraisal.
 Journal of Sleep Research, 25 (2), 131-143.